 Sorry, you must log in to save an item.

 If you’ve ever had—or thought about having—your hair colored, then you’re probably pretty familiar with highlights.
 After all, this hair color trend is a classic for a reason.
 You may even know a thing or two about lowlights.
 But if you really want to show off your beauty knowledge, it’s time to get in the know about babylights.
 This spin on highlights is everything you could want in a dimensional style: babylights look youthful, fresh, and fun.
-If you’re still wondering exactly what babylights are, we’ve got the answer.
 Below, we’re sharing all you need to know about babylights for hair, including what they actually are and how to get them.
 Keep reading to learn about your next hair color obsession.

 Think about how your hair looked after spending a summer day outside when you were a kid.
 We’re talking about those light, highlighted streaks that would pop up over the summer months, only to disappear by the season’s end.
 Well, babylights are a highlighting technique that imitates the lightened strands of your youth.
 Super-fine highlights are brushed on to create a baby blonde, sun-kissed look.
 Talk about nostalgia, right?

 Deciding to DIY or seek out a professional to dye your strands can be a tricky choice.
 If your hair is previously dyed, damaged, or very dark, it’s generally a good idea to visit a professional colorist.
 When it comes to babylights, keep in mind that you’ll need to bleach your hair in order to lighten it—and if you’re starting with a dark brown base, it could take multiple sessions to achieve your desired result.
 You’ll also want to consider how much time you’re willing to commit to a new color—all highlights, including babylights, do require a certain amount of maintenance, so make sure you’re OK with having to get regular touch-ups.